kexiZeroing/FE-Learning-notes/knowledge/http/cookies and storage.md

 - Restrict access to cookies
 A cookie with the `Secure` attribute is sent to the server only over the HTTPS protocol, never with unsecured HTTP (except on localhost).
 Insecure sites `http:` cannot set cookies with the `Secure` attribute.
 A cookie with the `HttpOnly` attribute is inaccessible to the JavaScript `document.cookie` API; it is sent only to the server.

   Note that normally localhost should be treated as a secure origin even if not HTTPs.
-Both Chrome (https://bugs.chromium.org/p/chromium/issues/detail?id=1056543) and Firefox (https://bugzilla.mozilla.org/show_bug.cgi?id=1648993) improved to allow secure cookies for localhost.
+Both Chrome (https://bugs.chromium.org/p/chromium/issues/detail?id=1056543) and Firefox (https://bugzilla.mozilla.org/show_bug.cgi?id=1648993) fixed issues to allow secure cookies for localhost.
 The `https:` requirements are ignored when the `Secure` attribute is set by localhost since Firefox 75 and Chrome 89.

 - Define where cookies are sent
 The `Domain` attribute specifies which hosts are allowed to receive the cookie.
 If unspecified, defaults to the host of the current document URL, **not including subdomains**.
 If `Domain` is specified, then **subdomains are always included**.
 Therefore, specifying `Domain` is less restrictive than omitting it.
 However, it can be helpful when subdomains need to share information about a user.